Top 10 Tips for Maintaining Your Pet’s Healthy Skin

 Regular baths are essential to remove dirt, allergens, and parasites from your pet’s skin.
 Use a gentle, pet-specific shampoo to avoid stripping natural oils.
 Over-bathing can lead to dry skin, so consult your vet to determine the appropriate bathing frequency for your pet.

 Bathing frequency depends on your pet’s breed, coat type, and lifestyle.
 For instance, dogs with oily coats may require more frequent baths, while those with dry skin may benefit from less frequent bathing.
-Cats typically require fewer baths, as they groom themselves regularly, but they may need occasional bathing if they get into something sticky or harmful.
+When bathing your pet, use lukewarm water and massage the shampoo gently into their coat, rinsing thoroughly to remove all soap residue.

 3. Proper Hydration